hrai/auto-capitalise-sentence/README.md

 - Optional Sentence Case mode (preserve internal word casing while capitalising sentence starts and standalone "I")
 - Per-field debounced processing to reduce performance impact (configurable delay)

+### Processing Modes

+**Word Case Mode (Default):**
+- Immediate capitalization as you type
+- Real-time feedback for most features
+- Optimized for responsive typing experience

+**Sentence Case Mode:**
+- All capitalization waits for the debounce delay (default: 5 seconds)
+- No immediate processing - preserves exact typing flow
+- Comprehensive sentence structure analysis after timeout
+- Ideal for complex editing scenarios or when you prefer uninterrupted typing

 ## Configuration/Settings

 There are 4 sections to configure the extension.